Policies and Procedures

 Our Lady of the Nativity Primary has a number of school-based policies and procedures that govern various aspects of our school life.

-Catholic Education Diocese of Parramatta (CEDP), also provides advice and recommendations on educational and administrative policies and priorities, and monitors policy implementation.
+Catholic Schools Parramatta Diocese (CSPD), also provides advice and recommendations on educational and administrative policies and priorities, and monitors policy implementation.

 Policies and Procedures